jacobvarner/hoops-jacobvarner/_posts/2020-8-16-sec-in-the-nba-draft-1960s-overview.md

 ![1964 NBA Draft selections from current SEC schools][image5]

-With just four players selected from curred SEC schools, the 1964 NBA Draft marked the second fewest SEC players taken in a draft after just three players were taken in the 1954 NBA Draft.
+With just four players selected from curred SEC schools, the 1964 NBA Draft marked the second-fewest SEC players taken in a draft after just three players were taken in the 1954 NBA Draft.

 Kentucky, Texas A&M, Missouri, and Tennessee each had one pick with Cotton Nash from Kentucky being drafted by the Los Angeles Lakers with the 14th overall pick.